Identify and tag sheep and goats

 Tags can fall out, become illegible, or be damaged.
 All species have the same replacement deadline:

 Cattle: Order replacement tags from your tag supplier using the same identification number.
 Both tags must be replaced if one is lost.
 Cattle must not move until both replacement tags are fitted.
-Report the replacement to BCMS within 3 days.
+Like-for-like replacements (same number) do not need to be reported to BCMS; if you replace a tag with a new number, notify BCMS within 14 days.

 Sheep and goats: If replacing tags on the animal's birth holding, use the original identification number with new tags in the same colours as the originals.
 If replacing on a different holding (where the animal was bought), you must use red replacement tags marked with your flock/herd mark plus the animal's original individual number.
 This allows inspectors to see at a glance that the animal was re-tagged away from its birth holding.